CSC: What were the basic mantras of your success?

 CSC: What is your advice to the candidates who have failed in this exam?

 CSC: Since when have you begun reading Civil Services Chronicle magazine?
-How far do you find it relevant?
+What are your suggestions to make it more useful for civil services aspirants?